wrshf7/HapSelect-Docs/docs/overview.md

 The first stage partitions the genome into haplotype blocks using linkage disequilibrium (LD) between markers.
 We highly recommend using [PLINK 1.9](https://www.cog-genomics.org/plink/) to compute pairwise LD.
 If PLINK 1.9 is installed and available in the `PATH` variable, we offer a wrapper function to compute LD and format the output appropriately with the `plink_pairwise_ld_geno()` function.
 See [Pairwise LD](workflow/pairwise-ld.md) for more information.

-Starting from a pared-down VCF structured genotype matrix of **N individuals × M markers** (see [Pairwise LD](workflow/pairwise-ld.md) for more details), HapSelect:
+Starting from a pared-down VCF structured genotype/allelic matrix of **N individuals × M markers (localGEBV) or M Chromosomes (Haplotypes)** (see [Pairwise LD](workflow/pairwise-ld.md) for more details), HapSelect:

 1. Computes pairwise r² between all marker pairs within each chromosome
 2. Uses the r² matrix to define contiguous regions of high internal LD — **haploblocks**

-The result is a set of **J haploblocks** that tile the genome, each capturing a segment of co-inherited variation.
+The result is a set of **J haploblocks** that tile the genome, each capturing a segment of genetic co-variation.
 Haploblock IDs follow the convention of **Chromosome:Block**, identifying blocks nested within chromosome.

 A custom haploblock dataframe can be provided, but it must follow the output structure produced from `block_obj_to_df()`.